TABLE SALT VS PINK SALT

 - Purified by re-crystallisation at over 650 degrees

-- It includes manufactured anti-caking compounds which in large quantities is a carcinogen
+- It includes silicon dioxide an anti-caking compound to avoid clumping which in large quantities is a carcinogen

-- It's also often whitened, fluoridated and fortified with synthesised iodine
+- It's often whitened, fluoridated and fortified with commercially manufactured iodine

 - Is composed of 85% sodium chloride and 15% trace minerals.